code-hunger/MSc-Notes/Financial Maths Basics.typ

 #let martra = $dot.circle$

 #definition("Martingale transform")[
-  For an $calF_bullet$-martingale $X_bullet$ and a predictable $H_bullet$, the martingale transform of $X_bullet$ by $H_bullet$ is denoted by $(H martra X)_bullet$ and defined by
+  For an $calF_bullet$-adapted $X_bullet$ and a predictable $H_bullet$, the martingale transform of $X_bullet$ by $H_bullet$ is denoted by $(H martra X)_bullet$ and defined by
       $ (H martra X)_n := sum_(i=1)^n H_i Delta X_i. $
 ]<martingale-transform>

-Using this notion, a martingale can be characterized not only by having its _individual_ increments-means vanish, but by having (only) the final expectation of all of its increments-transforms vanish:
+Using this notion, a martingale can be characterized not only by having its _individual_ increments-means vanish, but by having (only) the final expectation of all of its predictable increments-transforms vanishes:

 #let iff(xinset: 1em, yinset: 0pt, stroke: none, left, right) = grid(
   columns: 3, inset: (x: xinset, y: yinset), align: horizon, stroke: stroke,